Call for ignition interlock info: (833) 623-0200

 Some jurisdictions may have policies in place that prohibit charge reductions in DUI cases.
 It is always preferable to obtain a charge reduction over a sentence reduction, and you should explore every possible opportunity to obtain a charge reduction.
 Charge reductions are better as they often are not “priorable,” meaning that they won’t count as a prior DUI conviction in the future look back period.
 Also, charge reductions often have a less severe impact on your driver’s license.

-While a sentencing reduction plea agreement also has benefits in that it can take the uncertainly of jail time exposure off the table, these pleas often result in a DUI conviction means they are less desirable.
+While a sentencing reduction plea agreement also has benefits in that it can take the uncertainty of jail time exposure off the table, these pleas often result in a DUI conviction meaning they are less desirable.

-How do I know if I should plea bargain?
+How do I Know if I Should Plead Down a DUI?

 Each state has different laws about DUI, and every case has its own specific facts, so your best course of action is to consult with an experienced DUI lawyer concerning the best plan for your case.